odoo/owl/doc/component.md

   is asynchronous, since each children need to be created as well.
 Most applications will need to call `mount` exactly once, on the root component.

+  Note that a component can be mounted and unmounted multiple times if needed.

 - **`unmount()`**: in case a component need to be detached/removed from the DOM, this method can be used.
 Most applications should not call `unmount`, this is more useful to the underlying component system.